 Celebrate by sipping on a frozen Irish coffee from Molly’s at the Market (1107 Decatur St.) as they host their annual Irish Parade at 6:00 p.m. on Friday, March 17, 2017.
 You’ll see riders in carriages and floats intermingled with marching groups as they make a full circle around the French Quarter beginning and ending at Molly’s.

 Like any good New Orleans parade, this one will include throws – get ready to catch edible items like cabbages, potatoes, carrots, onions, and Moon Pies plus more conventional treasures like beads and flowers.

 Downtown Irish Club Parade

 St. Patrick’s Day itself will have another parade, this time held by the Downtown Irish Club.
-The parade, on Thursday, March 17 at 6:00 p.m., starts in the Bywater neighborhood, at the corner of Burgundy and Piety streets and heads through the French Quarter, making more than a few “pit stops” before disbanding where Bourbon Street meets Orleans Ave.
+The parade, also on Friday, March 17 at 6:00 p.m., starts in the Bywater neighborhood, at the corner of Burgundy and Piety streets and heads through the French Quarter, making more than a few “pit stops” before disbanding where Bourbon Street meets Orleans Ave.